 Is It Safe To Go To Papua New Guinea – Port Moresby

 Therefore the reality of any travel to PNG is that you will have to spend some time in the capital.
 Whether that is just a couple of hours transit in Port Moresby to catch a domestic flight to your final destination.
 Or an overnight stay because of poor connections.
-Maybe you want to experience the remarkably good local diving the associated risks can be safely managed if you understand them…
+Maybe you want to experience the remarkably good local diving.
+With a modicum of common sense, the associated risks can be safely managed if you understand them…

 Is It Safe To Go To Papua New Guinea – Raskols…